TORONTO 1976 PARALYMPIC GAMES

-While several countries withdrew from the 1976 Paralympic Games due to the participation of South Africa, amputees and visually impaired athletes were included in the programme for the first time ever.
-A total of 261 amputees and 187 visually impaired athletes took part in the Games.
+While several countries withdrew from the 1976 Paralympic Games due to the participation of South Africa, amputees and vision impaired athletes were included in the programme for the first time ever.
+A total of 261 amputees and 187 vision impaired athletes took part in the Games.

 Organising the sport classifications became more complicated, and it was becoming clear than an international body was needed to oversee and organise a multi-disability Paralympic Games.

-Thirteen different sports were showcased in Toronto, with a number of new athletes being that amputees and those who were visually impaired could now participate in the Paralympic Games.
+Thirteen different sports were showcased in Toronto, with a number of new sports added to showcase amputee and vision impaired athletes who could now participate in the Paralympic Games.

 Nearly 24,000 spectators cheered on the athletes at the Woodbine racetrack during the Opening Ceremony on 3 August.